 There are also several ways for customers to pay online without using a credit card, like PayPal, Amazon Pay, and Apple Pay.
 You might also want to accept alternative methods of payment like cryptocurrency.

-Accelerated checkouts like Shop Pay store shipping and payment information for returning customers to help them check out faster.
-Some payment providers, like Paypal, Amazon Pay, Apple Pay, and Google Pay, also offer accelerated checkout buttons that can be enabled on your Shopify checkout.
+If you use Shopify Payments, then you can enable Shop Pay to allow customers to save their shipping and payment information to help them check out faster.
+Some other payment providers, like Paypal, Amazon Pay, Apple Pay, and Google Pay, also offer accelerated checkout buttons that you can enable on your Shopify store.

 When choosing a payment provider, consider the countries where your business is located and where your customers live.
 Shopify's list of payment gateways by country can help you find out which payment gateway are available in your country and what currency they support.